dscho/pagefind-xkcd-demo/content/comics/2008-5-7-jealousy.md

 It's the price you pay for everlasting love.
 It's a small one, but I hope it stings a little.

 Anyway, I wish you and Megan the best.

-...Hey, man, you ASKED me to do a toast.
+...Hey, man, you <u>asked</u> me to do a toast.

-{{title text: Oh, huh, so you didn't know that story?]]